mmarcott/blog/usb-serial-connection.md

+##Serial to USB On OpenBSD

-On OpenBSD to connect a Serial to USB plugging in one of those neat usb to convertors
+To connect one of those neat usb to serial convertors for console access to your switch, console, etc.

 mine is (tbd...) and shows up in dmesg like so